 And most pastors feel a burden for all the other things they could be doing: more evangelism, more for the poor, more for missions, more to address global concerns and more to address social concerns.
 There are pastors reading this who wonder if the church is still responsive to their preaching; if the leadership will ever be responsive to their leading; and if the congregation will ever grow like the churches they hear so much about.
 On top of all this, every pastor has his own personal hurts, his own personal mistakes and his own spiritual health to attend to.
 We are all weak.

 But be encouraged.
 God uses weak things to shame the strong (1 Cor.
 1:27).
 His grace is sufficient for you; His power is made perfect in weakness (2 Cor.
 12:9).
 For the sake of Christ, then, be content with weaknesses, insults, hardships, persecutions and calamities.
-For when you are weak, then you are strong (v.
+For when you are weak in pastoral anxiety, then you are strong (v.
 10).
 Paul had pressure.
 You have pressure, too.
 But God can handle the pressure.
 And He looks good when you can’t.

 This article about pastoral anxiety originally appeared here.